Download Lesson 38

 Penelope: Anna, I can’t leave our hometown.
 You forget -- I love my job, too.

 Anna: I didn’t forget.
 You are the most famous turkey farmer I know!

 Anna: Come on.
 Let’s go eat dinner at one of D.C.’s most famous restaurants.

 Anna: I have a great apartment.
 I love my work.
-And I have awesome friends -- both old and new.
+And I have awesome friends.
 I am the luckiest woman in Washington, D.C.

 (sound of thunder)